AnyLog-co/documentation/08- Blockchain & Metadata/05- Unitfied Namespace.md

 AL op1 >
 ```
+> **Note:** this transcript runs `get msg client` (singular, no `where` filter) and gets the full unfiltered
+> subscription list back.
+That's worth reconciling with the Message Broker doc, where the unfiltered/list-all form
+> was changed to `get msg clients` (plural) based on the Background Processes doc's convention — this real captured
+> session is evidence the singular form may work fine unfiltered too.
+Worth settling in one place rather than each
+> doc guessing independently.

 **`get streaming`** shows streaming statistics for the same dynamic tables (rows staged, buffer fill, time until
 the next process cycle):